 Ownership made possible for everyone.

 The Cook County Whole Foods Co-op was born on a homestead named, Castle Yonder, just outside of Grand Marais, MN in the late 1960s.
 Several families in the Good Harbor Hill neighborhood were looking for a simple life on the land.
 This lifestyle included healthy, inexpensive foods.
 True to our roots, Cook County Whole Foods Co-op still celebrates these values.
-That’s why we now off er The Good Harbor Hill Scholarship to owners old and new alike.
+That’s why we now offer The Good Harbor Hill Discount to owners old and new alike.

 To become an owner at the Cook County Whole Foods Co-op, everyone must pay the one-time cost of $120.
 It can be paid in 10 quarterly payments of $12 dollars, but this might seem out of reach for some.
 We understand, and the Good Harbor Hill Scholarship is our response.
-Choose below how much you think you need to make that $120 payment possible.
+Pay $24 toward your ownership, and we’ll cover the rest.
 With the GHH Scholarship, you can become an owner in a manner you can afford today.

 How to apply:

-1. Make the minimum equity payment.
-To qualify for the GHH Scholarship, you must apply for ownership at our Co-op (if you aren’t already an owner), and make a minimum of two, $12 quarterly payments (or a single payment of $24).
+1. To qualify for the GHH Scholarship, you must apply for ownership at our Co-op, and make a minimum of two, $12 quarterly payments (or a single payment of $24).
 Ownership benefits start with the first $12 equity payment.

 2. Complete this form and return it to the Co-op.

-3. We will contact you directly after we process your application.
-Recipients remain anonymous, except for the minimal staff needed to process your information.
+3. Recipients remain anonymous, except for the minimal staff needed to process your information.

 Owners with scholarship equity who choose to terminate ownership will receive a refund, pursuant to Co-op bylaws, equal to their individual investment.
 Scholarship equity from terminated ownerships returns to Cook County Whole Foods Co-op and is not transferable.